 I love, love, love toffee for the holidays.
 It’s so easy to make and it looks so pretty on a cookie plate.
 I made my homemade easy toffee with rainbow sprinkles, but you can add any variety of Christmas sprinkles that you want for the holidays.
 Heck, you can even decorate the toffee with fun colors for your favorite sports team.
 Wouldn’t that be fun to take to your kids football or baseball game?
 I bet all the little league guys and gals would love a treat like this after a game!

-- 1 C mini chocolate chips or bridge mix
+- 1 cup mini chocolate chips or bridge mix

 - Prepare a jelly roll sheet with a silicon mat.

-- Pour the toffee out on to the jelly roll sheet.
+- Pour the toffee out onto the jelly roll sheet.
 Tilt the sheet carefully from side to side to get the toffee to spread out evenly.
 It will not cover the entire sheet and may end up being an irregular shape.
 Let it cool for 5 minutes before sprinkling the chocolate chips over it or adding the bridge mix.
 The toffee will soften and melt the chocolate chips and make them spreadable.
-Use an offset spatula spread the chocolate around creating a smooth topping.
-Do NOT touch the bridge mix.
+Use an offset spatula to spread the chocolate around creating a smooth topping.

 - Add on some sea salt and the sprinkles to the wet chocolate.